-The FIK-IR3 flame detector provides ultra-fast response, high performance and reliable detection of all types of hydrocarbon fires (visible and non-visible).
-The detector addresses slow growing fires as well as fast eruption of fire using improved Triple IR (IR3) technology.
-It operates in all weather and light conditions with highest immunity to false alarms.
+The FIK-IR3-H2 flame detector provides ultra-fast response, high performance and reliable detection of hydrogen fires.
+The detector addresses slow growing fires as well as fast eruptions of fire using improved IR3 technology.
+The detector operates in all weather and light conditions.